openharmony/docs/en/application-dev/database/data-sync-of-kv-store.md

 ## How to Develop

 The following uses a single KV store as an example to describe how to implement cross-device data synchronization.
-The following describes the development process.
+The development process is as follows.

 ![kvStore_development_process](figures/kvStore_development_process.png)